 Children from 18 months to 4 years – approx weight: between 9 – 18 kg

 Known as “Group 1”, these seats feature similar fastenings to the smaller group below, however face the direction of travel.
-These seats should only be fitted directly behind one of the front seats, and not secured with the central lap strap.
+These seats should fit directly behind one of the front seats, and not in the center seat.

 Children from 3 to 12 Years – approx weight: between 15 – 36 kg